Exodus 18:1-20:26

 “Do not covet your neighbor’s house, do not covet your neighbor’s wife, his male or female slave, his ox, his donkey or anything that belongs to your neighbor” (Exodus 20:17).

-Be content with your finished works and do not desire whatever it is your neighbor has.
+Be content with what your work provides and do not desire anything your neighbor has.

 “Don’t think that I have come to abolish the Torah or the Prophets.
 I have come not to abolish but to complete.
 Yes indeed!
 I tell you that until heaven and earth pass away, not so much as a yod or a stroke will pass from the Torah — not until everything that must happen has happened.
 So whoever disobeys the least of these mitzvot and teaches others to do so will be called the least in the Kingdom of Heaven.
 But whoever obeys them and so teaches will be called great in the Kingdom of Heaven.
 For I tell you that unless your righteousness is far greater than that of the Torah-teachers and P’rushim, you will certainly not enter the Kingdom of Heaven!”
 (Matthew 5:17-20)